Questions? Quote, Call or Chat Now.

 Should You Mow Dead Grass?

 If your grass has stopped growing entirely, it’s either dead or dormant and will not grow.
 In either case, avoid mowing for the time being.
-Mowing dead grass is pointless (dead is dead) while mowing a dormant lawn can weaken your grass, leaving it susceptible to more serious damage.
+Mowing dead grass is pointless; dead grass is dead grass, while mowing a dormant lawn can weaken your grass, leaving it susceptible to more serious damage.

 When to Call TruGreen for Help Understanding Your Lawn’s Condition and Care Plan